SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-56xA_SNMP.md

 # CEFD CDD-56xA SNMP

-This connector uses a SNMP connection to manage the CEFD CDD-56xA demodulator.
+This connector uses an SNMP connection to manage the CEFD CDD-56xA demodulator.

 ## About